 Scholarship Chair: Mo Sigler, MoSigler firstname.lastname@example.org

-Please note that $3,700 of the $12,700 total reflects the amount donated to the Addie Mae Memorial Scholarship Fund, a one-year award to be given to a young woman pursuing a degree in Elementary Education or Counseling.
-The Addie Mae Memorial Scholarship was established by Paula and Dave Munger to honor their great niece, Addie Mae, who unexpectedly died as the result of a tragic accident in September 2019.
-After seeing the amount donated to the memorial, Paula and Dave determined that two scholarships should be awarded.
+Two $1,850 Addie Mae Memorial Scholarships were awarded for the pursuit of a degree in Elementary Education or Counseling.
+This special one-time Addie Mae Memorial Scholarship was established by Paula and Dave Munger to honor their great niece, Addie Mae, who unexpectedly died as the result of a tragic accident in September 2019.

 Addie Mae Memorial Scholarship Recipients

 Juliette Hayes is a traditional age college student attending Pikes Peak Community College studying Elementary Education.
 Prior to her selection for this scholarship, she had completed three semesters at PPCC as a full-time student, earning a 3.84 cumulative GPA.
 Her family of six moved to Monument for Juliette’s junior year of high school.
 Despite being new to the school and city, Juliette was honored with the Ranger of Character award at her high school.
 Juliette’s passion for elementary education was inspired by her experience as a children’s and youth ministry intern as well as by her experience working part-time at the YMCA with children’s programs.